DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ##### Revenge Counter Type: Attack
 Perform a specific attack animation.
 This should probably be paired with super armor or invincibility.

-### Key Concept: GOAP & Action Queuing

-An "Action" can be represented by a UObject class that contains functions for:
-- What to do when entering the state
-- What to do while in the state (tick)
-- What to do when exiting the state
-- When the action is considered "complete"
-	- Success?
-	- Fail?
 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on
 - Passive effects that specifically augment something (only 1 per-slot)